leopardracer/zk-Harness/ARCHITECTURE.md

 corresponding benchmarks.
 The output of benchmarking a given ZKP framework is a log file in csv format with standardized metrics.
-The log file is read by the “Log Analyzer”, which compiles the logs into pandas dataframes that are used by the front- end and displayed on the public website.
+The log file is read by the “Log Analyzer”, which compiles the logs into pandas dataframes that are used by the front-end and displayed on the public website.
 You can find the standardized logging format in the following.

 ### Config.json